-I consider myself a re-pat, a third generation removed from the South who left Chicago to return to my father’s roots in New Orleans many years ago.
+I consider myself a re-pat, a second generation removed from the South who left Chicago to return to my father’s roots in New Orleans many years ago.
 Currently, I am the Chair and Director of the Dillard University Ray Charles Program in African-American Material Culture.
 I am also a mom, writer, curator, culinary historian, professor and dancer.
-I have a passion for travel, thrifting, cooking, yoga and dining out with friends and family.
+I have a passion for travel, thrifting, cooking, farming, meditation, yoga and dining out with friends and family.

 Vertamae Grosvenor in her 1970 cookbook, Vibration Cooking or, The Travel Notes of a Geechee Girl wrote that she cooked and lived by vibration….never weighing or measuring anything but rather being conscious of smell, intuition and ancestral knowledge.
 That concept resonates with me deeply.